Haruma-K/Addler/README.md

 Addressables.Release(handle);
 ```

-If you forget this release process, it will cause memory leaks and become a technical debt that will eventually lead to serious problems.
+If you forget this, it will cause memory leaks and become a technical debt that will eventually lead to serious problems.

 Addler simplifies memory management by binding resource lifetimes to GameObjects and other resources.